Skip to content

 • L7 = Participation, influencing and building a sustainable future

-1. ARX, the cultural center for children and young people, and cultural services of the city of Riihimäki prepare cultural trail destinations and visits by cultural actors with a working group made up of cultural liaisons.
-The contents of the cultural path may vary annually within the limits of the budget.
-All museums in the city offer the service free of charge, with other art institutions and cultural operators, child or group-specific prices are agreed in advance.
-The cultural trail is coordinated by the Cultural Center for Children and Youth ARX: arx@hameenlinna.fi, tel.
-040 869 6344.
+1. The ARX Cultural Centre and the City of Riihimäki Cultural and Event Services, together with a working group of cultural liaison officers, prepare the cultural trail destinations and visits by cultural operators.
+The contents of the cultural trail may vary annually within the limits of the budget.
+All of the city's museums offer the service free of charge, and child- or group-specific prices are agreed in advance with other art institutions and cultural operators.
+The cultural trail is coordinated by ARX Cultural Center .

-2. Cultural trail destinations and visits by cultural operators and their contents are presented in the Cultural Trail brochures, which have been delivered to kindergartens and schools.
-The cultural trail is free for participants.
-The costs are covered by a grant from the Ministry of Education and Culture and the appropriations for early childhood education and basic education.
-Payment traffic is managed centrally at ARX, the cultural center for children and young people.
+2. Cultural Trail destinations and visits by cultural operators and their contents are presented in Cultural Trail brochures, which have been delivered to daycare centers and schools.
+The Cultural Trail is free of charge for participants.
+The costs are covered by a grant from the Ministry of Education and Culture and from the appropriations for early childhood education and basic education.
+Payment traffic is handled centrally at the ARX Cultural Center.

 3. The teacher of the kindergarten or school group contacts the visit destination assigned to the age group and agrees the visit time according to the instructions in the Kulttuuripolku brochure.
 If the age group has a targeted visit in their own space, the school's cultural contact person will arrange the times with the visiting cultural actor.